Gene Wilder Actor photo

 About Gene Wilder

 Gene Wilder was born on 11 June 1933 in Milwaukee, Wisconsin, USA.
-Gene Wilder passed away on 29 August 2016 at the age of 83. ui.actor_page.about_oscar_nominated_male We have 5 films with Gene Wilder available.
-Among Gene Wilder's most popular films: Willy Wonka & the Chocolate Factory, Blazing Saddles, Young Frankenstein, See No Evil, Hear No Evil, The Producers.
+Gene Wilder passed away on 29 August 2016 at the age of 83.
+Nominated for an Academy Award.
+We have 6 films with Gene Wilder available.
+Among Gene Wilder's most popular films: Willy Wonka & the Chocolate Factory, Blazing Saddles, Young Frankenstein, Bonnie and Clyde, See No Evil, Hear No Evil.

 Gene Wilder was a legendary American actor, screenwriter, and director, celebrated for his unique blend of comedic brilliance and poignant vulnerability.
 Born on June 11, 1933, in Milwaukee, Wisconsin, Wilder's remarkable contributions to the film industry have left an indelible mark, particularly through his unforgettable performances in a series of iconic films that showcase his extraordinary talent.